-- which already has significant surface parking capacity.
-Standalone surface parking lots also exacerbate connectivity challenges in the North Bank. - k.
+i.
 Design and deploy a branded wayfinding system for the North Bank, possibly in conjunction with the Downtown and other nearby neighborhoods and their respective destinations.
 A branded wayfinding system that is consistently and widely deployed helps residents and visitors navigate places they are less familiar with.
 Such a system would orient users to destinations both in and around the North Bank, including amenities in Downtown, Kendall Yards, and the University District, as well as local and regional trail systems.